Novicell/novicell-mapbuilder/README.md

 # Novicell MapBuilder

+**This respository is no longer maintained, and therefore archived.
+Reach out to Novicell by visiting https://www.novicell.dk if you have any quetions.
+Thank you for using MapBuilder**

 MapBuilder is an Umbraco package for easily generating Google Maps based on Umbraco nodes.
 Perfect for generating a map with physical stores.